Kiffhost/exalted-scripture-understanding/Charms/Lunar/Stamina/Berserker/Enraged Ratel Persistence.md

 Prerequisite Charms:
   - "[[Relentless Lunar Fury]]"
 ---
 The Lunar’s will is bolstered by ferocity.
-She ignores wound penalties to Resolve, adding them as a Resolve bonus.
-If Relentless Lunar Fury is active, she treats fear-based influence or influence that would make her cease hostilities as unacceptable.
+She ignores wound penalties to [[Resolve]], adding them as a [[Resolve]] bonus.
+If [[Relentless Lunar Fury]] is active, she treats fear-based influence or influence that would make her cease hostilities as unacceptable.